techiepal/ghnghcpltwspvt/Instructions/Lab 0/Lab0.md

-Lab 0: Preparing for the lab execution
+# Lab 0: Preparing for the lab execution

-Task 1: Signup for a GitHub account
+## Task 1: Signup for a GitHub account

-Note: You can skip Task 1 and start with task 2 if you already created a GitHub account.
+**Note**: You can skip Task 1 and start with task 2 if you already created a GitHub account.

 1. Open a new browser tab and navigate to +++<https://github.com/>+++